yangmigyeong/yangmigyeong.github.io/_pages/about.md

   </div>

   <div class="home-intro">
-    <p>I am a Research Scientist in Human-Computer Interaction (HCI) Research Group at NAVER AI Lab, NAVER Cloud.
-I work on applied artificial intelligence and human-centered AI.
-My research focuses on developing AI systems that are socially responsible, interpretable, and practically useful in real-world applications.</p>
+    <h2 class="about-title">About Me!</h2>
+    <p>Hello:) I am Migyeong Yang, and I go by Miggy.
+I received my Ph.D. in Applied Artificial Intelligence from Sungkyunkwan University (SKKU) in Seoul, Republic of Korea.
+Currently, I am a <b>Research Scientist</b> in the <b>Human-Computer Interaction (HCI) Research Group at NAVER AI Lab, NAVER Cloud</b>.

-    <p>My research interests mainly revolve around HCI, Human-centered AI, and Affective Computing.
-I am excited about developing accessible AI healthcare systems to address tangible real-world challenges.
-I am enthusiastic for collaborating with experts across diverse domains.
+    <p> My research interests mainly revolve around HCI, Human-centered AI, and Affective Computing.
+I am excited about developing accessible AI-infused systems to address tangible, real-world challenges, especially in mental health and healthcare.
+I am enthusiastic about collaborating with experts across diverse domains.
 Feel free to reach out with collaboration proposals or for discussions anytime.</p>

-    <p>For more details about me, please check my <a href="/cv/">CV</a>. ✨</p>
+    <p>For more details about me, please check my <a href="/cv/">CV</a>.</p>
   </div>
 </div>